QossayZeineddin/harri_spark_task_pyspark/README.md

    - Utilize the API for searching the country of origin for cars.

 2. **Spark Part**
-   - Execute the Spark application to perform data extraction and analysis. -Use Task.py to run the pyspark application-
+   - Execute the Spark application to perform data extraction and analysis. - Use Task.py to run the pyspark application -

 ## resources